Skip to main content

 As a result, these manufacturers built smaller plants and quickly turned small amounts of raw materials into small batches of products or components.
 These smaller quantities allowed the manufacturers to generate maintainable levels of working capital while minimizing their financial risk.

-While the original just-in-time concept is credited to Toyota (it was even called the Toyota Production System in the Western media), some argue that Japan’s shipyards successfully developed and implemented the approach first.
-No matter which of these was the originator, the idea was born from Japan’s post-war lack of cash, lack of space for large factories and inventory, and their lack of abundant natural resources.
+While the original just-in-time concept is credited to Taiichi Ohno of Toyota (it was even called the Toyota Production System or TPS in Western media), some argue that Japan’s shipyards successfully developed and implemented the approach first.
+No matter which of these was the originator, the idea was born from Japan’s post-war lack of cash, lack of space for large factories and inventory, and their lack of natural resources.

 News of the just-in-time manufacturing technique reached the United States around 1977, and by 1980 most of the developed countries had implemented some version of it.

 Just-in-time manufacturing, however, aims to order smaller quantities of raw materials more frequently, just as they are needed for short-term production.
-Ordering inventory as needed means a business operates with low inventory levels at all times and does not hold safety stock.
+Likewise, goods are manufactured only when a signal is received from upstream of the supply chain.
+Ordering materials or initiating production in a pull system where goods are fed into the system as needed means a business operates with low inventory levels at all times and does not hold safety stock.
 The just-in-time manufacturing strategy thereby lowers or eliminates their costs to carry excess inventory, while also decreasing waste.

-Just-in-Time manufacturing is the almost natural state of business for make-to-order manufacturers, e.g. if you engineer to order or run a small job shop.
-However, the idea is of JIT is to bring the advantages of those manufacturing modes to larger scale manufacturing.
+Just-in-time manufacturing is the almost natural state of business for make-to-order manufacturers, e.g. if you engineer to order or run a small job shop.
+However, the idea of JIT is to bring the advantages of those manufacturing modes to larger-scale manufacturing.

 The core ideas of JIT in manufacturing are that on end, the materials for production should arrive exactly when production is scheduled to begin, and not any earlier.
 And on the other end, the manufactured products should be finished just about when they should be delivered to customers.